caioraphael1/Odin-Strict/README.md

 }
 ```
 - The `runtime.assertion_failure_proc` can be changed by the user.
-- The default for `context.assertion_failure_proc` and `runtime.assertion_failure_proc` are the same.
+- The default for `context.assertion_failure_proc` and `runtime.assertion_failure_proc` is the same.
 If you haven't changed the old `context.assertion_failure_proc` to anything different, the behavior will be the same.

 ### Logger